RNSG 1341 – Common Concepts of Adult Health

 - Failure to pass the Master Level Check-Off on the first attempt will be managed according to the policy for Critical Skill Performance Mastery in the Student Handbook.

 RNSG 1161 Adult Health Clinical I

 - There are approximately 12.5 clinical hours per week in this course.
 Students remain in the same clinical group as in RNSG 1160 and clinical start/end times and sites will remain the same as those in the first 8 weeks.
-For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the semester.
-Newly entering students should consult the Level 1 RRC calendar (Spring 2015 ) for clinical dates.
+For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the session.
+Newly entering students should consult the Level 1 RRC calendar (Fall 2015 ) for clinical dates.